19hours/sg-statutes/Acts/Legal Profession Act.md

 7.—(1) Where the registration of a law corporation has been cancelled under section 81K, the powers conferred by Part II shall be exercisable in relation to the law corporation and its former business as a law corporation as they are exercisable in relation to a solicitor and his practice.

-(2) Where the powers conferred by Part II are exercisable in relation to a law corporation in accordance with paragraph 5 or 6, they shall continue to be so exercisable after that law corporation’s registration has been cancelled or has otherwise ceased to be in force.
+(2) Where the powers conferred by Part II are exercisable in relation to a law corporation in accordance with _5 of Part I of the First Schedule or 6, they shall continue to be so exercisable after that law corporation’s registration has been cancelled or has otherwise ceased to be in force.

 8. In connection with the application of Part II to a law corporation in that Part —

-(a) any reference to the solicitor or to his practice shall be construed as including a reference to the law corporation in relation to which the powers conferred by that Part are exercisable by virtue of paragraph 5, 6 or 7(1) or to its business (or former business) as a law corporation;
+(a) any reference to the solicitor or to his practice shall be construed as including a reference to the law corporation in relation to which the powers conferred by that Part are exercisable by virtue of _5 of Part I of the First Schedule, 6 or 7(1) or to its business (or former business) as a law corporation;

-(b) any reference to paragraph 1 shall be construed as including a reference to paragraph 5 or 7(1); and
+(b) any reference to paragraph 1 shall be construed as including a reference to _5 of Part I of the First Schedule or 7(1); and

-(c) any reference to paragraph 3 shall be construed as including a reference to paragraph 6.
+(c) any reference to paragraph 3 shall be construed as including a reference to paragraph 6 of _5 of Part I of the First Schedule.

 Limited liability law partnership